 At the request of the University, WDP was engaged to perform a condition assessment of the exterior façade and roofing to identify conditions that would need to be corrected or improved during a scheduled renovation of the 28,827 SF building.
-Conceptual repair recommendations were developed to be incorporated into this renovation intended to provide a minimum 50-year service life extension for the University.
+Conceptual repair recommendations were developed to be incorporated into this renovation with the intent to provide a minimum 50-year service life extension for the University.

 WDP’s evaluation included visual, tactile and probe observations of the exterior façade, windows, cast stone, and slate roofing elements.
 The evaluation also included masonry wall water penetration rate and leakage testing.
 Our evaluation determined that the brick masonry wall systems were overall in good condition for a structure of its age; however, select repairs were recommended to address movement in the exterior wythe of the masonry due to fractured headers or insufficient lateral restraint around embedded steel elements.